 Scholarships are available for foster, adopted and biological youth of currently licensed foster parents as well as relative caregivers and non-related extended family members who have an open case with the County.
 To be eligible for these scholarships, the caregiver must be a good standing member of the ACFPA.
 Additionally, applicant must be applying for or currently enrolled in the program that will help them attain their educational or enrichment goals.

-Our Academic Support Scholarships provide children and youth with resources to help them be successful in their core education.
+Academic Support Scholarships: Our Academic Support Scholarships provide children and youth with resources to help them be successful in their core education.
 Examples of resources in this category include private or group tutoring, study aides and test preparation classes.
-Academic Scholarship Types include the following:

-Our Enrichment Scholarships help children and youth round out their core education by providing financial assistance to pursue enrichment activities after school or during summer/winter breaks.
+Enrichment Scholarships: Our Enrichment Scholarships help children and youth round out their core education by providing financial assistance to pursue enrichment activities after school or during summer/winter breaks.
 These include activities that encourage creative healthy outlets, including the arts and/or sports.
-Enrichment Scholarship Types include the following:

 Scholarship periods are open based on available budget.